 Note: All airline and train policies are always subject to change, and they do.
 Always check directly with your carrier PRIOR to purchasing tickets to make sure you can accommodate the supplier’s conditions of carriage.
 Whenever possible, make a reservation first, check your reservation with your airline or train service in regards to carrying a bike, and if it all pans out, only THEN purchase your ticket.

 Most, if not all, scheduled airlines offer the carriage of sports equipment.
 Unfortunately, not all carriers have the same rules or levy the same fees for this service.
-The following guidelines and policy belong to Air Canada and are meant to be used as an example and guide only.
+The following guidelines and policies belong to Air Canada and are meant to be used as an example and guide only.

 Register Your Bike